 In April 2015 we secured a grant from Hackney Public Health, who were funding innovative projects to improve mental wellbeing.
 As part of a special ‘funding plus’ arrangement, we worked in partnership with the council to develop a robust evaluation framework in line with public health priorities.

-In September of 2016 we established a new partnership with Woodland's Park Children's Centre and moved the Hackney project to the Round Chapel to work in conjunction with their community outreach team.
+In September of 2016 we established a new partnership with Woodland's Park Children's Centre and moved the Hackney project to the Round Chapel, where we prioritise support for families in local temporary accommodation hostels.